stijn-dejongh/lovecraft_public_domain/raw_converts/di.md

   I recalled forcibly the events preceding my confinement and seclusion in this veritable medieval fortress.
-They were not pleasant, and I shuddered anew when I remembered the couch that had held me before my tenancy of the present one&mdash;the couch that everyone supposed would be my last.
-Memory burned afresh regarding those hideous circumstances which had compelled me to choose between a true death and a hypothetical one&mdash;with a later re-animation by therapeutic methods known only to my comrade, Marshall Andrews.
+They were not pleasant, and I shuddered anew when I remembered the couch that had held me before my tenancy of the present one--the couch that everyone supposed would be my last.
+Memory burned afresh regarding those hideous circumstances which had compelled me to choose between a true death and a hypothetical one--with a later re-animation by therapeutic methods known only to my comrade, Marshall Andrews.
 The whole thing had begun when I returned from the Orient a year before and discovered, to my utter horror, that I had contracted leprosy while abroad.
 I had known that I was taking grave chances in caring for my